 HSBC Asset Management's "do no significant harm" (DNSH) assessment of issuers as part of its sustainable investment process includes consideration of principal adverse impacts (PAI).
 It involves a holistic analysis of the company's multiple sustainability impacts rather than focusing on a single factor.
 When an issuer is identified as potentially controversial, it cannot be considered a sustainable investment.
-Thus, all relevant PAI are reviewed and integrated into the investment process using an approach that combines exclusions (sector-specific, most severe ESG controversies, and normative exclusions, etc.) with voting and shareholder engagement activities to instil and support a positive change dynamic within companies.
-Furthermore, a company will be considered unsustainable when it is not compliant with the Principles of the United Nations Global Compact and its associated international standards, conventions and treaties, or if it is involved in weapons banned by international conventions.
+All relevant PAIs are thus examined and integrated into the investment process according to an approach that combines exclusions (sectoral, the most severe ESG controversies, norms-based exclusions, etc.) with voting and shareholder engagement activities to instil and maintain a positive change dynamic within companies.
+Furthermore, a company will not qualify as sustainable if it does not comply with the principles of the United Nations Global Compact and its associated international standards, conventions, and treaties or if it is involved in weapons banned by international conventions.
 With the exception of these last two PAIs, we use proxies.
 In our view, the setting of exclusion thresholds (e.g. GHG emissions) for each PAI is not always relevant and could compromise the fact that many sectors and companies are in a transition strategy.
 In addition, engagement is essential to ensure that companies with limited disclosure, particularly in emerging economies, are initially excluded from the definition of sustainable investment and allow us to be a catalyst for positive environmental or social change.
-For example, we use a 10% threshold on are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social, and employee matters, respect for human rights, anticorruption, and anti-bribery matters. revenues from thermal coal mining (and coal-fired power generation) as an exclusion filter to indirectly address all PAIs related to greenhouse gas emissions.
-HSBC's sustainable investment methodology is available on the management company's website: www.assetmanagement.hsbc.fr/fr/retail-investors/about-us/responsible-investors/policies
+For example, we use a 10% threshold on revenues from thermal coal mining (and coal-fired power generation) as an exclusion filter to indirectly address all PAIs related to greenhouse gas emissions.
+HSBC's sustainable investment methodology is available on the management company's website: